javapark1/geode-addon-bundles/help/bundle-geode-1.11.0-docker-debezium_kafka/README.md

 ## Building Demo

 We must first build the demo by running the `build_app` command as shown below.
-This command compiles and packages the `PdxSerializable` data (domain) classes found in the source directory `src`.
+This command compiles and packages the `VersionedPortable` data (domain) classes found in the source directory `src`.
 It also copies the Geode/GemFire and `geode-addon` jar files to the Docker container mounted volume in the `geode-addon` directory so that the Geode/GemFire Debezium Kafka connector can include them in its class path.

 ```console
 cd_docker debezium_kafka; cd bin_sh